Remote Year Program Policies Version 1.1

 Deep cleaning properties prior to arrival as well as providing hand sanitizer in each living space

-For a full list of FAQs please see here: https://www.remoteyear.com/covid-19-update
+For our full COVID Policy and list of FAQs please see here.

 We are not able to support pets on programs currently, but we are going to do our best to continue exploring this option and will update you in the future if it becomes viable.